geektechniquestudios/JavaHangman/ReadMe.txt

 	and this is a completely functional hangman game.
 Future updates will be viewed as features, updates, optimizations and bug fixes.

-	For reference, the main class is the HangmanStartMenu file
+	For reference, the main class is the StartMenu file

 	What's to come:
 		-Improvements to the graphics and layout, specifically for the 'game over' window, and hangman graphic